Algiers Accords (1981)

 The US chief negotiator was Deputy Secretary of State Warren Christopher, while the chief Algerian mediator was the Algerian Foreign Affairs Minister Mohammed Benyahia accompanied with a team of Algerian intelligence including Prime Minister Mohammed ben Ahmed Abdelghan and Mr Rashid Hassaine.
 The negotiations took place and the accords were signed at the Algiers home of the American ambassador, the Villa Montfeld.

+Implementation

+The key objectives of the accords surrounded the return of hostages to the US and the return of assets to Iran, restoring order to pre-Tehran crisis status.
+The key qualitative measures needed to reach these objectives are as follows: